airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

         #Finished looping

 The x86 assembly language has some direct support for looping as well.
-The ECX-INDEXED register can be used as a counter that *ends* with zero.
+The _%ecx_ register can be used as a counter that *ends* with zero.
-The `looploop` instruction will decrement ECX and jump to a specified address unless ECX is zero.
+The `looploop` instruction will decrement _%ecx_ and jump to a specified address unless _%ecx_ is zero.
 For example, if you wanted to execute a statement 100 times, you would do this in C:

         for(i=0; i < 100; i++)